sukhik/mood/posts/sixthpost.md

 I need to exercise more.

 I need to follow my heart and body and this is what they speak to me.
 I am obligated to do my self-care and proper self-work, self-listening before careening into opportunities, hunting and deciding my prey.
 I wake up thinking about work to jump to my computer.
-A method of self-preservation is not in place to protect me from the feeling I have to much to do, then, so much, much too much to do.
+A method of self-preservation is not in place to protect me from the feeling I have too much to do.
 My days must be approached with more calm and a calm, relaxed mind.
 I want to cool down and slow down.
 I am stressed by my shortcomings in this area.
 After I finish this post, instead of writing to FYBR like I want to, or anything else, my new news or otherwise, I better spend time on myself and sit in my body.
 Drop in, lay down in myself, down, silent and attentive, hear what I am saying to myself and what my body is saying to me.

 ### NEW NEWS